 You automatically participate in the State Employees' Prescription Drug Plan.
-The Plan features a select Network of participating retail pharmacies and a mail order program.
+The Plan features a select Network of participating 30-day retail pharmacies, 90-day retail pharmacies, and mail service pharmacies.
 Below is an overview describing when and which feature to use.